linkedin/css-blocks/README.md

 with CSS best-in-class processing tools like Sass, PostCSS, CSS Nano, Autoprefixer, etc.

-When using css blocks with syntactic sugars like Sass, Less, or Stylus, you must first compile all of the blocks with that processor and provide the outputs of that file to this one.
+When using CSS blocks with syntactic sugars like Sass, Less, or Stylus, you must first compile all of the blocks with that processor and provide the outputs of that file to this one.
 (Alternatively, the Importer API documented below can be leveraged to do just-in-time compilation.)

-Note that when post processing your css files with other compressors and fixups, it is recommended that you do so only after using the css blocks optimizer.
+Note that when post processing your CSS files with other compressors and fixups, it is recommended that you do so only after using the CSS blocks optimizer.
 If any tools change the selectors that have been output from the compressor, you are likely to encounter problems especially with dynamic interactions.